Convert RTF to TEX

 Q: Is LaTeX better than Microsoft Word for academic writing?

-For academic/scientific writing, LaTeX offers major advantages: superior mathematical typesetting, automatic numbering and cross-referencing, better handling of large documents, consistent formatting, plain text (version control friendly), journal templates, publication-quality output.
+A: For STEM academic writing, LaTeX offers major advantages: superior mathematical typesetting, automatic numbering and cross-referencing, better handling of large documents, consistent formatting, version control compatibility, journal templates, and publication-quality output.
 Word is easier for simple documents and collaborative editing with track changes.
-Most STEM researchers prefer LaTeX for papers and theses; humanities scholars often use Word.
-Many journals accept both but prefer LaTeX.
+Most STEM researchers use LaTeX for papers and theses; humanities scholars often prefer Word.